Eight factors for successful change

 3. Dialogue-oriented

 Information is important, but it can be misunderstood or raise questions.
 Dialogue is therefore particularly important during change.
-Always ensure there is an opportunity for your employees to have their questions answered.
+Always ensure there is an opportunity for your staff to have their questions answered.

-For a select group, technical jargon is certainly the appropriate form of expression.
-But will this also be understood by colleagues in sales, IT or production?
+For a select group, technical terminology is certainly the appropriate form of expression.
+But will it also be understood by colleagues in sales, IT or production?
 As a general rule: explain even difficult issues in simple terms.
 It is possible to reduce complexity whilst remaining technically accurate.

 5. Strengthening the role of managers

-Some managers are born change agents – but not all of them.
-And even those managers for whom change is second nature need a clear direction, coordinated content and a shared understanding within the management team to be able to act successfully.
-You are leaving a crucial lever untapped if you simply let your managers tag along ‘on the side’.
-With tailored support, it all comes together.
+Some managers are natural change agents – but not all of them.
+And even those managers for whom change comes naturally need a clear guiding principle, coordinated content and a shared understanding within the management team in order to act successfully.
+You’re leaving a crucial lever untapped if you simply let your managers tag along ‘on the sidelines’.
+With tailored support, it all falls into place.

 Admittedly, this point is part of the basics of good communication.
-But in change management, specific messages take on particular significance, as they can cause lasting damage if the messages do not suit the target groups: at the very latest when you present a presentation on HR measures first to senior management and then one-on-one to the works council, you will understand what is meant by ‘damage’ here.
-That is why it is hugely important to carefully segment target groups and specifically involve key influencers.
+But in change management, specific messages take on particular significance, as they can cause lasting damage if they are not tailored to the target audiences: At the very latest when you present a proposal on HR measures first to senior management and then one-to-one with the works council, you’ll realise exactly what is meant by ‘damage’ here.
+That’s why it’s hugely important to carefully segment your target audiences and specifically involve key influencers.

 7. Authentic and credible